Hellboy00000/Page-Translator-3/README.md

 The translate icon will only appear if the page is in a foreign language.
 Page Translator determines if the page is in a foreign language by comparing the list of languages you have specified in Firefox as your preferred languages (<a href="about:preferences#content">Preferences</a> > Content > Languages) against the page language as determined by <a href="https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/tabs/detectLanguage">Firefox</a>.

 Notes:

--Firefox for Android does not yet support language detection, so the translate icon will always be visible.
+Firefox for Android does not yet support language detection, so the translate icon will always be visible.

--Yandex auto doesn't work correctly.
+Yandex auto doesn't work correctly.
 For text translate, when page open, is needed to press "space" or "enter" to detect the auto.

 ## Install